Easy Lemon Beet Hummus Recipe

 Tips for Roasting Beets

-1. Use gloves or peel after roasting: Beets stain!
+1. Beets stain!
 If you're peeling them raw, wear gloves or rinse your hands quickly after handling.
 Or, roast them with the skin on, once cool, the skin will rub off easily with a paper towel or your fingers (no peeler needed).

 2. Wrap in foil or use a covered dish: Wrap individual beets or beet wedges in foil, or place them in a small baking dish with a lid or foil covering.
 This locks in moisture and helps them steam-roast for a softer texture.